emorydunn/StreamDeckPlugin/README.md

 When events are received by your plugin they are parsed and the corresponding method is called.
 See the [Events Received][er] page for more details.
 In order for your plugin to receive the event you need to override the method.

+- Note: You don't need to call `super` when overriding, any internal responses to events are handled automaticaly.

 Each method is called with the top-level properties along with an event specific payload.
 For instance, to the `keyDown` event provides a payload that includes the actions settings, coordinates, etc.

 [er]: https://developer.elgato.com/documentation/stream-deck/sdk/events-received/